-NIBTL is operating income plus or minus nonoperating revenues and expenses (excludes the tax levy and general obligation bond interest expense).
-The Port's 2021 Target is \$24.2 million.
+NIBTL is operating income plus or minus non-operating revenues and expenses (excluding the tax levy and general obligation bond interest expense).

 Understanding Data: NIBTL is a measure of the Port's ability to generate revenue sufficient to pay for all operating and net non-operating expenses, leaving the residual tax levy (levy amount in excess of annual debt service) to pay for infrastructure and environmental projects.
 In years where NIBTL is not positive, the residual tax levy does not pay for operating expenses.